 This Portfolio provides AAUP-recommended policies concerning academic freedom and shared governance.
-It archives important statements related to academic freedom and shared governance, and key documents related to some recent, high-profile national cases in which principles of academic freedom and shared governance have been put to the test.
+It archives important statements related to academic freedom and shared governance.
 It provides news and information from the DU chapter of AAUP and the Colorado Conference of the AAUP.
-The portfolio is organized and maintained by Dean Saitta, DU Chapter President.
-Contact him at firstname.lastname@example.org.
+The portfolio is organized and maintained by Dean Saitta, Chapter Secretary.
+You can reach him at email@example.com.

 DU hosted the 2015 AAUP Summer Institute on July 23-26.
 The Colorado location honored the work that the Colorado Conference of AAUP has done over the last few years supporting academic freedom and shared governance.
 The Colorado Conference hosted a welcoming reception for all AAUP members and guests on Wednesday evening, July 22.
 The event was open to all members and guests irrespective of participation in the Summer Institute, and was graciously supported by University of Denver Chancellor Rebecca Chopp.
 Photographs of the 2015 Summer Institute are here.

 President: Aaron Schneider (Korbel School of International Studies)

 Executive Committee At-Large Member: Roberto Corrada (Sturm College of Law)